mehdyouras/jiri/README.md

 yarn run dev3
 ```

-You can access the site via http://localhost:3000 and GraphiQlL via http://localhost:3000/graphiql
+You can access the site via http://localhost:3000 and GraphiQL via http://localhost:3000/graphiql